HARISHKUMAR023/SchoolMS/client/README.md

-# School Management Web Application - v1.0.0-beta
+# School Sync - v1.0.0-beta
+## A School ManagementWeb Application

-Welcome to our School Management Web Application repository!
+Welcome to our School Sync repository!
 This application is designed to meet all your school management needs efficiently and securely.

 ## Features